-This guide assists with locating New South Wales Government publications online and in the collection of State Library Victoria (SLV).
+This guide assists with locating New South Wales government publications online and in the State Library of Victoria's catalogue.

 The Parliament of New South Wales is Australia's first and oldest legislature.